JennaYuuu/Spam-Email-Classifier/README.md

 # Spam-Email-Classifier
 I create a classifier that can distinguish spam (junk or commercial or bulk) emails from ham (non-spam) emails.
-In this project, we demonstrated:
+In this project, I demonstrated the following:

 • Feature engineering with text data